Fritzzyy66/Fritzzyy66/README.md

 - 📚 I'am studying web development with [The odin project](https://www.theodinproject.com/).

-- 👨‍💻 Currently, my manjor desire is for working whit the backend
+- 👨‍💻 Currently, my major desire is for working whith backend

-- 🤝 For my first job, i have a preference in presidential work in order to immerse in a environment that will make me grow professionally
+- 🤝 For my first job, i have a preference in presential work in order to immerse in a environment that will make me grow professionally

 ## Curiositys about me!